pvcraven/arcade_book/source/chapters/15_searching/searching.rst

 .. code-block:: python
     :linenos:
-    :caption: Check if list has an item that has a property - for loop
+    :caption: Check if list has an item that has a property - ``for`` loop

-    def check_if_one_item_has_property_v2(my_list):
+    def check_if_one_item_has_property_v2(my_list, room):
+        """
-        """ Return true if at least one item has a property.
-Works the same as v1, but less code. """ for item in my_list:
+        Return true if at least one item has a property.
+Works the same as v1, but less code.
+        """
+        for item in my_list:
-            if has_property(item):
+            if has_property(item, room):
                 return True
         return False

 Do All Items Have a Property?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Are all aliens green?
+Are all the adventure objects in the same room?
 This code is very similar to the prior example.
 Spot the difference and see if you can figure out the reason behind the change.

 .. code-block:: python
     :linenos:
     :caption: Check if all items have a property

-    def check_if_all_items_have_property(my_list):
+    def check_if_all_items_have_property(my_list, room):
+        """
-        """ Return true if at ALL items have a property. """ for item in my_list:
+        Return true if at ALL items have a property.
+        """
+        for item in my_list:
-            if not has_property(item):
+            if not has_property(item, room):
                 return False
         return True

 Create a List With All Items Matching a Property
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-What if you wanted a list of aliens that are green?
-This is a combination of our prior code, and the code to append items to a list that we learned about back in Chapter 7.
+What if you wanted a list of objects that are in room 5?
+This is a combination of our prior code, and the code to append items to a list that we learned about back in :ref:`intro-to-lists`.

 .. code-block:: python
     :linenos:
     :caption: Create another list with all items matching a property

-    def get_matching_items(list):
+    def get_matching_items(my_list, room):
+        """
-        """ Build a brand new list that holds all the items that match our property. """
+        Build a brand new list that holds all the items that match our property.
+        """
         matching_list = []
-        for item in list:
+        for item in my_list:
-            if has_property(item):
+            if has_property(item, room):
                 matching_list.append(item)
         return matching_list